leisurelicht/lualine-copilot/README.md

         "copilot",
         -- default is true.
         symbols = {
-          -- use your icons replace
+          -- use your icons to replace
           enabled = " ",
           disabled = " ",
         }